GrinderSchool.com review

 GrinderSchool poker school annoyances

-In my opinion the GrinderSchool site faces similar challenges to many other online knowledge based sites.
-How to give users an overview of a lot of information while maintaining a clean and streamlined user interface?
-GrinderSchool have approached this problem by including a TAG cloud on both the forum and video sub-pages.
-I’m not sure how fond I am of this solution.
-The problem with organization of information through tags, is that if you do not have some kind of system on how to apply them to information, you run the risk of losing overview.
+In my opinion, Grinderschool faces similar challenges to many other online knowledge based sites.
+How to give users an overview of a lot of information while maintaining a clean and stream-lined user interface?
+Grinderschool has approached this problem by including a TAG cloud on both the forum and video sub-pages, as well as a search bar and drop down menu.
+I’m not sure how fond I am of the Tag Cloud.
+The problem with organization of information through tags is that if you do not have some kind of system on how to apply them to information, you run the risk of losing overview.

-As a first time user, my impression of the GrinderSchool forum and video sections was that it would take me a very long time to get an overview of all the information present.
-What I’m missing is some kind of underlying information structuring that will allow me to faster navigate the site.
-On the forum there’s currently a lot of scrolling and clicking on multiple sub-pages, which I do not like.
+As a first time user, my impression of the Grinderschool forum and video sections was that it would take me a very long time to get an overview of all the information present.
+What I’m missing is some kind of underlying information structure that will allow me to faster navigate the site.
+On Grinderschool, the administrators try to organize the information as best as possible.
+Given the amount of information

-In conclusion, I would recommend anyone who wants to learn poker and improve their game to sign up to the GrinderSchool poker school.
-The sheer amount of poker strategy material available on the site makes the low monthly subscription costs a steal.
-If you are new to the game, this could easily be one of the best investments you make in your entire poker career.
+In conclusion, I would recommend anyone who wants to learn how to crush the small stakes game to sign up to Grinderschool Poker Training.
+The sheer amount of poker strategy material available on the site makes the low monthly subscription rate a steal.
+This could easily be one of the investments you make in your entire poker career.

 You could be posting your articles on the Poker Bankroll Blog.
 Read all about it here.